Lapel pins may make your world go round, but how are they made?

 Another common usage is to show affiliation with certain organizations and clubs.
 An example of this is the sorority/fraternity system within the universities.
 They use lapel pins to display the symbol that represents them.
 Lapel pins have also grown in popularity as a hobby for collectors.
 Animated themes and characters like those from Disney, Warner Bros, and Hard Rock Café have led to extensive pin trading programs and social events.

 Several processes are involved in the creation of lapel pins.
 The first is creating the design of the concept or image.
 The design is done much like drawing a cartoon character.
 It can be either hand drawn or can be created using an appropriate computer program.
 All measurements, colors schemes and important explanations are written out with the precise drawing and then submitted for approval.

-When deciding on the design, an important consideration, if there is script on the pin, is font style.
+When deciding on the design, an important consideration, if there is a script on the pin, is font style.
 Block style fonts are most easily read because of the necessarily small size of the font.
 Times New Roman, Arial, Calibri, Veranda, and Georgia are common fonts used because of their ease of readability.
 For larger pins, fancier, more complex fonts can be considered.

 When the details are finalized, a mold is created using separator lines to keep colors from blending.
 The thickness of these separator lines or walls depends on the design of the pin.

 How Cloisonne Lapel Pins are made Video

 Most pins are dye-struck; there are five standard types: